This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 There is also a fragile shell-encrusted gallery, said to contain nearly 25,000 shells, which can be viewed in its entirety using a touch screen 360 degree virtual tour.

-- Treat yourself to a tasty seasonal snack in the tea-room
+- Treat yourself to a hot drink or lunch in the tea-room.

-- Choose titles from our wide range of second-hand books
+- Browse through our wide range of secondhand books and jigsaw puzzles.

-- Dogs on leads are welcome in the grounds
+- Dogs on leads are welcome, take yours along the Parminter walk.
+Assistance dogs welcome in all areas.